egi-munandar/thingy/README.md

 # Thingy

-The Home Inventory - inspired by [HomeBox](https://github.com/hay-kot/homebox)
+The Simple Home Inventory

-### Built With Laravel Framework and React JS
+### Built With Laravel Framework

 Warning!!!!
 This project is not yet completed.